cverbah/Homecenter_Scrapper/README.md

 1. Run `python -m pip install -r requirements.txt` to install the requirements.
 If you have a different chrome version, update it <br>
 2. Run `python main.py path_to_excel_file`.
 Skus must be in the first column <br>
-3. A .csv file is saved with the data scraped.
+3. A .csv file is saved with the data scrapped.